jtonglet/Twitter-Selection-Bias/README.md

 <p align="justify">

-To deal with the absence of

 Demographic inference is characterized by a label scarcity problem, as the raw data collected from the Twitter API does not come with demographic labels.
 A first solution is to manually label a sample of users.
 However this approach is costly and not scalable.
-This paper relies on Programmatic Weak Supervision, a unified framework of weak supervision approaches, to generate a weakly labeled training set.
+This thesis paper relies instead on Programmatic Weak Supervision, a unified framework of weak supervision approaches, to generate a weakly labeled training set.

   </p>